-I’m an author and award-winning journalist, writing about fashion, food, pop culture, travel, feminism and life, for people like Sunday Times Style, Grazia, Refinery29 UK, Cosmopolitan, StylisteasyJet Traveller, Foodism, DeliciousThe Telegraph and The Guardian.
+I’m an author and award-winning journalist, writing about fashion, food, pop culture, travel, feminism and life, for people like The Times, The Observer, Grazia, Refinery29 UK, Cosmopolitan, StylisteasyJet Traveller, Foodism, DeliciousThe Telegraph and The Guardian.

 I've also worked extensively as a commercial copywriter, for the likes of LEGO, Sainsbury's, River Cottage, The Flour Station, British Gas, Betty.me, RED Valentino, BBC, Channel 4, O2 Magazine and Tesco, on web copy, social media content and digital strategy.
 These days I focus on working with ethical and sustainable fashion and lifestyle brands.